TomintheToon/docs/faq/general.md

 Non-Technical contributors should reach out in discord by creating a [ticket](https://discord.com/channels/937797334048325673/1070906120622854154) or creating a thread in the [#governance channel](https://discord.com/channels/937797334048325673/1071855278808637560).
-Explain the scope of work you which to conduct, your background and why you're well suited for that work.
+Explain the scope of work you wish to conduct, your background and why you're well suited for that work.
 Elaborate on how the Dual DAO stands to benefit from the work and any milestones or deliverables that will be produced.
 The more detail in your proposal better.
 All contributions are eligible for DUAL Staking